 - A bone marrow biopsy to take a sample of liquid (aspirate) from your bone marrow.
 This is optional for all participants however participants in cohorts 2 & 3 may need to have a bone marrow as part of their standard of care (see "What tests will I have if I choose to take part?" for further info) - Imaging: a CT scan or MRI scan.
 This is optional for cohort 1 and 2.

-If you've been diagnosed with IgG MGUS, IgA MGUS or smouldering myeloma (cohort 3) and you haven't had an MRI, PET-CT or low-dose CT scan in the preceding year, you will need an MRI scan to exclude myeloma.
+If you've been diagnosed with IgG MGUS, IgA MGUS or smouldering myeloma (cohort 3) and you haven't had a scan in the preceding year, you will need an MRI scan to exclude myeloma.

-You might already have had a low- dose CT, CT, PET-CT or MRI scan as part of your routine care, particularly if you have been diagnosed with SM or MGUS.
+You might already have had a CT, PET-CT or MRI scan as part of your routine care, particularly if you have been diagnosed with SM or MGUS.
 If this is the case and the previous scan was in the last year we will ask for a copy of the report from the previous scan instead of (or as well as) you having a further scan.